Temple of Two Waters

 LAND, PLANTS, & SEEDS

 We believe in the return of land to those who have been dispossessed and severed from it and know that people heal when they are with the land.
-We recognize the importance of passing down stewardship and cultivation traditions to QTBIPOC - a community whose connection and access to land has been severed and restricted.
+We recognize the importance of passing down stewardship and cultivation traditions to disabled QTBIPOC - a community whose connection and access to land has been severed and restricted.
 We know that in these times of economic uncertainty and increasing food instability it is important to grow food for the people, share our resources with all of our neighbors, and prepare for scarce times ahead.
 Our stewardship council affirms our collective responsibility as descendants of Falastin, Sudan, and other lands that have experienced genocide to preserve the seeds of our plant relatives that are at risk of extinction as a result of the manmade disaster of empire.
 We will also establish a Lukumí seed library to preserve the plant knowledge of this spiritual tradition which is at risk of being forgotten.

 ART, STORY, & IMAGINATION

 Stories are what save us.
 Stories are how we remember, where we can locate hope, and how we find the way.
 And in the deep South, we know the power of a story to unite, change hearts and minds, and find common ground.
 We recognize the importance of creative play, and that racial capitalism truncates our ability to create and imagine.
 Our imagination - our ability to dream new futures and worlds - is limited when we don’t have time to rest, don’t have access to nature, and don’t have time for our spiritual practices.
 When we don’t dream or create or play we are unwell and can’t come up with new strategies and solutions.
-The world needs the stories and imaginations of QTBIPOC.
-Additionally, for QTBIPOC, the search for utopia - home, connection, belonging, and more - manifests in the art we make and the art spaces we create.
+The world needs the stories and imaginations of QTBIPOC - especially disabled QTBIPOC.
+Additionally, the search for utopia - home, connection, belonging, and more - manifests in the art we make and the art spaces we create.
 Our creative work and aesthetics contain maps to future worlds while rooted in the worlds we have journeyed from.
-In this way, QTPOC artists are time travelers and prophets, and the in between space, the ever shifting liminal space between worlds, is our creative ground.
-We affirm that when QTBIPOC have the space to create and rest, the entire world benefits.
+In this way, QTBIPOC artists are time travelers and prophets, and the in between space, the ever shifting liminal space between worlds, is our creative ground.
+We affirm that when disabled QTBIPOC have the space to create and rest, the entire world benefits.

 HEALING & SPIRITUALITY